 Read on to discover the truths and myths of calorie counting.

 What Are Calories?

-Quite literally, a calorie is the amount of energy needed to raise the temperature of water by 1°.
+Quite literally, a calorie is the amount of energy needed to raise the temperature of water by one degree celsius.
 In other words, calories are units of energy within food and drinks as well as other non-food entities such as coal.

-Along with consuming calories, humans also burn calories in many ways, the most well-known being exercise.
+Along with consuming calories, humans also burn calories through many ways, the most well known being exercise.
 However, humans burn calories doing just about everything - from growing and repairing during sleep, to completing household chores, and everything in between.

 Kcal Vs Calories

 Calories and kilocalories (kcals) are often discussed interchangeably.
 Interestingly, there are small and large calories.

 A small calorie is the amount of energy needed to increase the temperature of 1 gram of water by 1° celsius.
 A large calorie, on the other hand, raises the temperature of one kilogram of water by one degree celsius.
 So, 1 kcal equals 1,000 calories.

 Ironically, food labels display the word calories but actually refer to kcals.
 Thus, that cup of cereal that is 150 calories on the back of the label is truly 150,000 calories.

 Most likely, this is a psychological dupe by the food industry because large numbers and values tend to elicit more of a startling reaction.